greydanus/flowchart/README.md

 ## Technical Details

+**Disjunctive Normal Form.** [Disjunctive Normal Form](https://en.wikipedia.org/wiki/Disjunctive_normal_form) (DNF) is a way of representing boolean logic that breaks complex logical expressions into simpler, more manageable parts.
+In DNF, a boolean expression is converted into a series of clauses connected by OR operations where each clause is a combination of terms connected by AND operations.
+It's often used for automated theorem proving.
+In this script, we use DNF conversion to break down complex decision rules into a set of paths through the decision tree.
+By converting the boolean expression to DNF, we can put together a set of paths that lead from the start node to one of the termination nodes.
+This transformation ensures that even intricate logical conditions can be represented as a straightforward graph.

-The script can handle any non-merging DAG and most merging DAGs where the merges only affect the final outcome.
+**Limitations.** The script can handle any non-merging DAG and most merging DAGs where the merges only affect the final outcome.
 It cannot represent cases where the path history influences decisions after a merge point, though this is rarely needed in practice.
-The Mermaid output uses color-coding (green for approval, red for rejection) and clean spacing to ensure readability, while the DAG output provides a structured JSON representation suitable for further processing or alternative visualizations.